Particular/docs.particular.net/Content/NServiceBus/deploying-nservicebus-in-a-windows-failover-cluster.md

 A simple setup for scalability and reliability includes at least two servers in a failover cluster, and two additional servers for worker endpoints.
 The failover cluster servers run the following:

 -   A Distributor process for each logical message queue.
--   A TimeoutManager, if you require one to support Sagas.
+-   A `TimeoutManager`, if you require one to support Sagas.
 -   Commander application(s):
     -   A Commander application contains one or more classes that implement IWantToRunAtStartup and coordinate tasks among the